obahareth/portfolio/src/content/skillset-business.md

-Through my education and experience as an entrepreneur **I've developed a strong understanding of business**.
+Through my education and experience as an entrepreneur **I've attained a strong understanding of business**.
 This includes completing a Diploma of Business with [The Entourage](https://www.the-entourage.edu.au/)—Australia's leading educational institution for entrepreneurs.